kenwilcox/Store/README.md

 You can use `.store.rc` to have the built in `cd` look in store first.

 See the usage for more information.

+Rename store.sh to just store for easier use (just named that way so GitHub shows proper syntax)